Challenge the system like Mia

 So what’s my point?
 Every industry dominated by established players who are reluctant to innovate will always try to put high barriers to entry for newcomers.
 They make it hard for new players to operate with ease.
 History has proven that small companies with minimal resources, and big ones too with an abundance of money, come in and displace established players.
 The old guards are weary for a good reason.

-Now the MCP has welcomed it’s fair share of defectors, among them Sosten Gwengwe, a former presidential running mate to former president Joyce Banda.
+Now the Malawi Congress Party has welcomed it’s fair share of defectors, among them Sosten Gwengwe, a former presidential running mate to former president Joyce Banda.
 Before rejoining the party, he carefully packed his ambitions away, made his return and like an obedient student, took his place and sat down.
 He now waits in line for his turn, should it come.

 Disruption is real